DenHafiz69/expentrax-telegram/README.md

 This project is a complete rewrite of my previous Telegram bot, Expentrax.
 The goal is to build it from scratch without the use of any AI tools, demonstrating a deeper understanding of the underlying concepts and code.
 This project is for CS50's final project.

+> [!NOTE]
+> This README is generated using Google Gemini and ChatGPT

+---

 ## 🚧 Core Functionalities

 This checklist outlines the essential features required for a minimum viable product.